 The ESDA is manufactured by Foster and Freeman and is used for the non-destructive analysis of documents to reveal indented writing and other impression evidence.
 The ESDA will be operated according to the manufacturer instruction manual and user guide provided near the instrument.
-A log will be maintained indicating the date and case number the ESDA was checked for performance verification and any repairs.
+A log will be maintained indicating the date and individual performing repairs or maintenance on the ESDA, performance checks will be documented in the case notes.